November 3, 2020 @ 3:00 pm - 4:00 pm

-Join us for a seminar with Professor Steve Son, Alfred J. McAllister Professor of Mechanical Engineering at Purdue University, titled “Engineering Energetic Materials.”
+Join the Materials Science in Extreme Environments University Research Alliance (MSEE URA) for a seminar with Professor Steve Son, Alfred J. McAllister Professor of Mechanical Engineering at Purdue University, titled “Engineering Energetic Materials.”

 The seminar will begin at 3pm ET on Tuesday, November 3, 2020.
 It will be held via Microsoft Teams.